-The War at last ended, and in 1866, a group of local ladies erected an obelisk in Annie’s memory at her gravesite.
+The War at last ended, and in 1866, a group of local ladies honored her Southern heritage by erecting an obelisk in Annie’s memory at her gravesite.
 It stands at the corner of the small family cemetery, seeming to fit in and yet towering over the other tombstones to mark the spot of a beloved family member who was taken too soon.

 It was not until the Spring of 1870 that the Father requested protracted leave from his duties to go on a trip.
 With failing health, he took Agnes with him, writing to a friend, “or perhaps she will take me.”